markjnkim/es_mod/04-Web-APIs/content/lesson-4-drag.md

 >    7. Merge `feature` branch into `develop` branch

 ## Get Started
+Let's set up our new feature branch by first checking out into `staging`.
+`git checkout staging`.
-Let's set up our new feature branch by checking out into `staging`, making sure that `staging` is up to date with the remote, by using the command `git pull origin staging`, then creating a new feature branch called `feature/drag`.
+Then make sure that `staging` is up to date with the remote, by using the command `git pull origin staging`.
+Then create a new feature branch called `feature/drag`.
 Now review our GitHub Issue and see the requirements of this feature in our screenshot:
 ![GitHub Issue Drag and Drop](./assets/lesson-4/200-github-issue.png) Thinking about how to achieve these goals we will need to leverage our JavaScript knowledge of control flow statements, objects, methods, and the browser.
 We will need to use these skills in conjunction with the Drag and Drop API, manipulating the DOM, and event handling.

 ### Introducing a New Tools
-Before we get started, it's good practice to mention why it is important to check the popularity and restrictions we might have regarding cross browser compatibility for a new tool.
+Before we get started, it's good practice to check the popularity and restrictions we might have regarding cross browser compatibility for a new tool.
 We will be using a Web API called HTML Drag and Drop API so let's find out which browsers will support it.

-Whenever we look at adding some technology we are unfamiliar with, it is always a good idea to check the [Can I Use website](https://caniuse.com/) to verify browser compatibility.
-Knowing your market demographic is important to estimate if it's not available.
-In this case we are starting a personal project, so our market is just ourselves, but you never know, that's how Facebook got started.
+> **Important:** Whenever we look at adding some technology we are unfamiliar with, it is always a good idea to check the [Can I Use website](https://caniuse.com/) to verify browser compatibility.
+Estimate your market demographic if it's not available since it should be somewhat predictable.
+In this case we are starting a personal project, but you never know, that's how Facebook got started.

 ## The HTML part
 Let's start by first mentioning the HTML attribute, **draggable**, that allows elements to dragged.
 This is an HTML5 feature and affects the UI by creating a translucent representation of the element that follows the pointer as long as the mouse button is held down.
 The release of the button acts as the drop part of this action.